Conservation Travel: 10 Trips That Give Back

 Insider Tip: Legitimate sanctuaries have waiting lists in peak season (November-February).
 Book Elephant Nature Park programs 2-3 months in advance for December and January.
 Earlier booking also allows you to request the multi-day volunteer placement, which delivers significantly deeper engagement with the conservation work.

-5. Galápagos Islands: The Conservation Model
+5. Galapagos Islands: The Conservation Model

-The Galápagos Islands, designated a UNESCO World Heritage Site in 1978, are the world’s first major example of conservation tourism generating enough revenue to fund comprehensive wildlife protection.
-The archipelago charges every visitor a park entrance fee ($200 since 2024) that funds the Galápagos National Park Directorate — the ranger service, research stations, and species recovery programs.
-The result: the Galápagos has the highest proportion of species still alive (relative to pre-human contact) of any island group on Earth.
+The Galapagos Islands, designated a UNESCO World Heritage Site in 1978, are the world’s first major example of conservation tourism generating enough revenue to fund comprehensive wildlife protection.
+The archipelago charges every visitor a park entrance fee ($200 since 2024) that funds the Galapagos National Park Directorate — the ranger service, research stations, and species recovery programs.
+The result: the Galapagos has the highest proportion of species still alive (relative to pre-human contact) of any island group on Earth.

 Visitor regulations (strictly enforced):